drunkenbtterfly/bookself/README.md

 ### Features

-- Mampu Menambahkan Data Buku baru.
+- Able to Add new Book Data.
-- Memiliki minimal Dua Rak Buku.
-Yakni "Belum selesai dibaca" dan "Selesai dibaca".
+- Have a minimum of Two Bookcases.
+Namely "Not finished reading" and "Completed reading".
-- Dapat Memindahkan Buku antar Rak.
+- Can Move Books between Shelves.
-- Dapat Menghapus Data Buku.
+- Can Delete Book Data.
-- Memanfaatkan localStorage dalam Menyimpan Data Buku.
+- Utilizing localStorage in Storing Book Data.

 ### Links